 You will need to set personal goals for each placement, which you will work on during your time in practice, probably adding in a few more as you progress through the placement.
-From Occupational Therapy in Practice 2 onwards you will then add learning needs into your learning contract, which relate to any personal goals which were still outstanding at the end of the previous placement.
+From Professional Practice for Occupational Therapy 2 onwards you will then add learning needs into your learning contract, which relate to any personal goals which were still outstanding at the end of the previous placement.